Lalufu/p1-mqtt/README.md

 See the website of [Netbeheer Nederland](https://www.netbeheernederland.nl/dossiers/slimme-meter-15/documenten) for information on the protocol and message format.

+Connection is possible either via direct serial connection to the meter, or via an intermediate device that presents the P1 telegrams via a TCP connection.

 The P1 protocol supports a bus of meters, where measurements from multiple meters can be deliviered through a single telegram.
 A common setup is to report on both electricity and gas consumption.